-Moscow International Business Centre (MIBC), Russian Federation
+Moscow International Business Centre (MIBC), Russia

 The Moscow International Business Centre (MIBC) is an ambitious engineering project in the centre of Moscow.
 The site is on an old urban area near the river embankment.
 The goal of the project is to create a new business district within the city.